 The link tag with the rel=”canonical” attribute avoid whole page “Duplicate Content” and cross-domain content duplication.

-The Blockquote tag with the cite=”https://www.example.com” attribute is great thing is that you can mark a small part of the page as taken from the other site which the Search engines consider blockquote content should not be counted as original content.
+The Blockquote tag with the cite=”https://www.example.com” attribute is the great thing is that you can mark a small part of the page as taken from the other side, which the Search engines consider blockquote content should not be counted as original content.

 HTML5 Blockquote tag is Beneficial